andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 Using our new trick, we then ask ourselves, when will this have a zero value?
 And the answer is "when $a = b$", which therefore, by invoking the difference-of-squares, means it seems reasonable to expect a factor of (a - b).

 Let's try.
-Startoing from the beginning again
+Starting from the beginning again

 $$ a^3 - b^3 = $$